Kurento/kurento/README.md

 Copyright © 2013-2014 Kurento.
 Licensed under [LGPL License].

-KWS RPC Builder for Node.js and browsers
+Kurento jsonrpc library for Node.js and browsers
 ===============
 Kurento Web SDK RPC Builder

 The Kurento Web SDK RPC Builer project is a small RPC library for browser and Node.js.
-Currently only JsonRPC is supported, eventually XML-RPC will be added in the future.

 The source code of this project can be cloned from the [GitHub repository].